 For most newlyweds, your honeymoon is the trip of a lifetime.
 Sure, you may end up taking bigger or wilder trips down the road, probably with your growing family, but the first post-wedding getaway is epic.
 It allows you time to enjoy each other with all the planning and stress behind you.
 It sets the tone for the adventures you’ll have in your future, and it provides memories that will last your lifetime.
-Whether you’re lie-on-a-beach-with-a-coconut people, daring foodies, adventure junkies, snow bunnies or city folk, there are incredible places near and far that will indulge your personal idea of romance.
-We’ve collected a definitive list: Here, the top 100 honeymoon destinations around the world.
+Whether you’re lie-on-a-beach-with-a-coconut people, daring foodies, adventure junkies, snow bunnies or city folk, there are incredible places near and far to indulge your personal idea of romance.
+We’ve collected a definitive list: Here, the top 50 honeymoon destinations for 2020 around the world.

 Amalfi Coast, Italy

 There are many reasons the Amalfi Coast continues to be at the top of honeymooners’ bucket lists.
 It’s hard to picture more classically romantic a scene than Positano’s steep village streets, Moorish architecture, azure water and colorful loungers and umbrellas lining the dark sandy beaches.
 Glamour comes easy, especially at the five-star Le Sirenuse, where the formula for a sexy, sophisticated getaway is tried and true.